m3db/m3/docs/integrations/graphite.md

 ### Grafana

-`M3Coordinator` implements the Graphite source interface, so you can add them as sources in Grafana by following [these instructions.](http://docs.grafana.org/features/datasources/graphite/)
+`M3Coordinator` implements the Graphite source interface, so you can add it as a `graphite` source in Grafana by following [these instructions.](http://docs.grafana.org/features/datasources/graphite/)

 Note that you'll need to set the URL to: `http://<M3_COORDINATOR_HOST_NAME>:7201/api/v1/graphite`